szilvia-csernus/expense-app/README.md

 `docker-compose -p local-expense-app -f docker-compose.local.yml up --build`.

-    This built all the necessary docker images and also ran the docker containers.
+    This buils all the necessary docker images and also runs the docker containers.
-    - The forntend on port 80 `http://localhost`.
+    - The forntend being served on port 80 `http://localhost`.
     - The backend on port 8000 `http://localhost:8000`.

-* To stop the containers: `CTRL + C`, to destroy the containers: `docker-compose -p local-expense-app -f docker-compose.local.yml down`
+* To stop the containers: `CTRL + C`
+* To destroy the containers: `docker-compose -p local-expense-app -f docker-compose.local.yml down`
 * To destroy all the volumes: `docker volume prune`.

 * To build the images for AWS: `docker-compose build`.
 This builds all the necessary docker images needed for AWS deployment.

+## Connecting to the AWS RDS postgres database from the console

+When using django as a backend framework, it's not recommended to make changes in the database in any other ways but through django's tools.
+That is because django tracks all changes to ensure consistency and integrity.
+However, if needed, it is possible to connect to the database from the console.
+If `psql` is installed you can connect to the database:

+`psql --host=your-rds-endpoint --port=5432 --username=your-username --password --dbname=your-dbname`

+* When I needed to re-create all the tables in a specific app, I followed the following steps:
+    - connected to the database with the command above
+    - listed tables: `\dt`
+    - manually deleted the `__cache__` folders from both the app's route and also the `migrations` folder
+    - deleted the migrations from the `migrations` folder, leaving the `__init__.py` file in place.
+    - in the backend's Dockerfile, I added the `python manage.py migrate <app_name> zero` and commented out all other migration-related commands temporarily.
+The added command un-marks the `<app_name>`'s migrations so that django won't think it doesn't need to migrate the migrations we are about to recreate.
+    - in a new terminal, I ran the `docker-compose -p local-expense-app -f docker-compose.local.yml up --build` command, also making sure that `DEVELOPMENT` is commented out in the `.env` file, meaning the AWS database is being used, not the local SQLite3 database.
+    - in the `psql` terminal, checked if the tables had been deleted.
+    - deleted the previous command from the dockerfile and un-commented the previously out-commented lines.
+    - ran the docker-compose again.
+This recreated the tables.
+    - checked in the psql terminal if the new tables were present.
+    - exit the psql console: `\q`

 ## Amazon ECR (Elastic Container Registry)